 Creeping Charlie

 Ground ivy, commonly known as “Creeping Charlie” is a perennial broadleaf weed with scalloped leaves and purple flowers at the stem that bloom in spring.
 This plant is part of the mint family, and when it is crushed it produces a strong mint-like smell.
-It is often confused with Henbit or Purple Deadnettle which also have purple flowers and are members of the mint family.
+It is often confused with Henbit or Purple Deadnettle which are also members of the mint family.

 Creeping charlie spreads by seed and thrives in shaded areas with poorly drained soil.
 Small infestations can be pulled out by hand.
 Make sure to remove the entire plant, including the roots to avoid reemergence.